We offer production services and technical assistance on sound projects, working with creators and teams both in-person and remotely.

-Our work involves an intuitive and embodied craft of audio production, drawing from a study of technical and physical properties, and a careful selection of audio processes that preserve sound in its subtlety of expression... a sound that feels alive, clear, natural, and immersive—resonating the body.
+We embrace a mixture of intuition and craft in our work, drawing from a rigorous understanding of technical and physical properties, and careful selection of audio processes.
+We seek to preserve sound in its subtlety of expression—a sound that feels alive, clear, natural, immersive—resonating the body.

-We always try to keep and open mind and learn new things from the people we work with, and we are able to move fluidly between very different creative styles and production contexts.
-Sometimes this means working closely, providing suggestions or input.
-Other times this means stepping out of the way, being transparent, so the project can unfold in its own way.
+We often move fluidly between very different creative styles and production contexts.
+Sometimes this means working closely, providing suggestions or creative input.
+Other times this means stepping out of the way, and being quietly supportive, as the project unfolds in its own way.

 Giving our best I can do in that moment

 when we're here in this life, sound is such a mystery and to be able to spend some time with other people's sound and try to be genuine and help that genuine in our, in our way of working and also.
 Be there for other creators while they are doing that deep, mysterious work of music,

 There is an aspect of craft to sound recording, a disciplined way of working with sound knowledges and machines and devices. there's a lot of richness and tchnical parameters to be aware of.
 There's methods of respecting the sound